 You can use the lavender for pillows or in bowls to scent the house.
 In this post here from Doddington Place Gardens, Amicia de Moubray explains the difference between English lavenders, which help you sleep, and French lavenders which make you feel more alert.

-Most lavenders are about ready to be pruned now or in the next few weeks.
+Most lavenders are ready to be pruned when the flowers fade.
+So that’s any time from August onwards.
 So if you have English lavender, be tough!
 And do spread the word by sharing, using the buttons below – thank you!